-To soothe itself, the oyster secretes a fluid which forms around the irritation.
-Layer upon layer is deposited around the center resulting in the formation of a pearl.
+To soothe itself, the oyster secretes a fluid that forms around the irritation.
+Layer upon layer is deposited around the center, resulting in the formation of a pearl.
 These layers are called nacre and constitute the outer shell of a pearl.
 Nacre is composed of crystallized carbonate and an organic protein called conchiolin.
 Conchiolin is a sticky substance that acts as a glue or adhesive to bind the nacre layers together.
 Calcium Carbonate contains aragonite.
-In its crystal form, aragonite ranks low 3-4 on the hardness scale, but once combined with the organic binding agents, the substance becomes notably resilient.
+In its crystal form, aragonite ranks low 3-4 on the hardness scale, but once it’s combined with the organic binding agents, the substance becomes notably resilient.

 The surface of a pearl has the unique ability to refract and reflect light.
 Each beam of light that comes into contact with the pearls’ platelets acts as a tiny kaleidoscope of colors, breaking up the light beam and refracting rainbow colors from the surface of the pearl.
 The layers of nacre govern the ability for light to penetrate and reflect.
 Therefore, care must be taken to protect the nacre by avoiding exposure to strong light, excessive heat or chemicals.
-In addition, pearls are organic gems and need moisture so they don’t dry out.
-They should never be stored in plastic or air-tight containers which would cause them to dry out and possibly crack.
+In addition, pearls are organic gems and need moisture, so they don’t dry out.
+They should never be stored in plastic or air-tight containers, which would cause them to dry out and possibly crack.

 The hardness of gems is ranked by the Mohs Hardness Scale by numerical rankings of 1-10.
 Minerals are graded for toughness on a scale of exceptional, excellent, good, fair or poor.
 Even though pearls are relatively soft, ranking 2.5 on the Mohs hardness scale, their toughness is good due to the structural binding of aragonite platelets.
 Hardness and toughness relative to gems are vastly misunderstood concepts.
-Hardness and toughness are generally mutually exclusive meaning a gem ranking high on the hardness scale can be have poor toughness.
+Hardness and toughness are generally mutually exclusive meaning a gem ranking high on the hardness scale can have poor toughness.
 Nacre has special self-assembly properties that produce remarkable toughness and high resistance to fracture.
 But, aging, dehydrations and bleaching treatments could result in fragile pearls susceptible to peeling or cracking.

-How To Care For Pearls
+How to Care for Pearls

-As mentioned, pearls are ranked 2.5 on the Mohs Hardness Scale which means it is considered a soft gem and can easily be scratched.
+As mentioned, pearls are ranked 2.5 on the Mohs Hardness Scale which means that a pearl is considered a soft gem and can easily be scratched.
 But with adequate care, pearl jewelry can last for a lifetime and be passed down through generations.
 The good news is that special care is not hard to do.
 You only need to follow a few simple suggestions to keep your pearls in top condition.

 2. Before putting your pearls away, wipe them with a soft chamois cloth to remove oils and perspiration.

 3. Do not wear your pearls if the string is wet.
 A wet string can stretch and detract from the beauty of the necklace.
-A wet string can easily absorb dirt or grime which will be nearly impossible to remove so be sure to wait until the string is completely dry before wearing your pearls
+A wet string can easily absorb dirt or grime, which will be nearly impossible to remove, so be sure to wait until the string is completely dry before wearing your pearls.

 7. You should remove your pearls before going to bed.
 Do not sleep in your pearls.
 The string can become weakened and strained increasing the risk of breaking.